Micka33/x-api-sdk-ts/README.md

 Simple and versatile typescript SDK for X Api.

-It is not reccomended to use this SDK in production, but it can be used as a reference for building your own SDK.
+I don't recommend using this SDK in production, but it can be used as a reference for building your own SDK.
-It is reccomended to use [twitter-api-typescript-sdk](https://github.com/xdevplatform/twitter-api-typescript-sdk) instead.
+I recommend to use [twitter-api-typescript-sdk](https://github.com/xdevplatform/twitter-api-typescript-sdk) instead.

 ## Overview

-x-sdk-ts is a flexible TypeScript SDK for the Twitter API, providing a type-safe, and intuitive interface to interact with Twitter's v1.1 and v2 endpoints.
+x-sdk-ts is a flexible TypeScript SDK for the Twitter API, providing a type-safe, and intuitive interface to interact with v2 endpoints.

+Twitter's v1.1 endpoints are not supported, but can be implemented. *if this is something you need, please open an issue.*

 ## Features

 - Full TypeScript type definitions of supported endpoints.
-- Partial implementation of Twitter API v1.1 and v2 endpoints.
+- Partial implementation of Twitter API v2 endpoints.
-- Support authentication for OAuth 1.0a (v1.1) and OAuth 2.0 (v2).
+- Support authentication for OAuth 2.0 (v2).
 - Modular architecture for easy customization and extension using depencencies injection.
-- Only 1 dependency to [oauth-1.0a](https://github.com/ddo/oauth-1.0a) to support OAuth 1.0a (v1.1).
 - Supported v2 endpoints:
   - Media
-    - Upload media
+    - Upload
-    - Get upload status
+    - Get status
-    - Add metadata to media
+    - Add metadata
   - Posts
-    - Create a post
+    - Create
-    - Get one or several posts at once
+    - Get
+    - GetMultiple
-    - Delete a post
+    - Delete
   - Likes
-    - Like a post
+    - Add
   - Users
     - Get information about the authenticated user